 You can click on the Preview button now to have a look at what the visitor is looking at.
 When you are done, click the Close button, as we do not want to answer the visitor just yet.
 Here is an example of what it should (roughly) look like: Preview.

 Note: In real life, the time the visitor has been waiting is crucial to the success of this entire communications strategy.
 We need not worry about it here but you will most certainly be subject to some internal company directives regarding ‘Waiting time’.

-The Chat panel is already displaying a dialog when it opens.
-The last entry is "…(Me)... (you, the agent) joined the session".
-Now the agent and the visitor can type messages and press the Send button to chat with each other.
-All participants in the session will see the messages.
+Now the agent and the visitor can type messages and press the Send button to converse with each other.
+All participants in the Conversation will see the messages.
 Type in and send a few messages on both sides to see how it works.